Mean curvature flow of Lagrangian submanifolds with isolated conical singularities: Mean curvature flow of Lagrangian submanifolds with conical singularities

 \subsection{What about the time regularity of the flow?}

-At least the author has no clue how the regularity of $u$ and $f$ in time direction can be improved.
+So far we have only discussed the spatial regularity of $u$ and not how the regularity of $u$ and $f$ in time direction can be improved.
+At the present state the author has no idea how the time regularity of $u$ and $f$ can be improved.
 Why is there a problem with the time regularity of solutions to $P(u,f)=0$, when $u\in W^{1,k,p}_{\boldsymbol\mu}((0,T)\times L)$ and $f\in W^{1,p}((0,T);\mathcal{F})$?
 The author is aware of two methods how time regularity for solutions of parabolic equations can be improved, but neither method seems to work in our case.

 The first method would be to differentiate the equation $P(u,f)=0$ with respect to $t$ and then to use standard regularity theory for linear equations to show that $u$ and $f$ have one more time derivative than apriori known.
 Let us see what happens when we differentiate the equation $P(u,f)=0$ with respect to $t$.
 By differentiating with respect to $t$ we find that